JustBrandonLim/justbrandonlim/README.md

 # Brandon Lim
-Hi there!
-I am Brandon Lim, a software engineer based in Singapore.
-I create beautiful solutions.
-I wrote my first line of code at the age of 12 and have never stopped doing programming ever since.
-I am currently pursuing my degree as a student in Singapore Institute of Technology majoring in BE in Informations and Communications Technology (Software Engineering).
+Hi, I'm Brandon Lim.
+I'm an aspiring software engineer based in Singapore.
+I am currently a student in Singapore Institute of Technology, pursuing my degree in Bachelor of Engineering in Informations and Communications Technology (Software Engineering).

 ## Connect With Me
 * Check out my [Linktree](https://linktr.ee/justbrandonlim/)!